Skip to main content

 parent.get(Service2) === child.get(Service2); // false

-The parent injector cannot create an instance of the Service3 class because the parent injector has no connection to the child injector that contains Service3.
+When we request Service3 from the parent injector, it cannot create an instance of Service3 because it has no connection to the child injector where Service3 is present.

 Hierarchy of injectors in the Ditsmod application

-Earlier in this documentation, you encountered the following object properties that are passed in module or controller metadata:
+Previously in the documentation you might have encountered the following properties of the object that is passed via module metadata:

 • providersPerApp - providers at the application level;